glennj/exercism.io/lua/linked-list/README.md

 # Linked List

+Welcome to Linked List on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement a doubly linked list.

 Like an array, a linked list is a simple linear data structure.
 Several